Here’s what you need to know to execute a show-stopping geotargeting campaign

 If they wish to serve the ad, content, or push alerts in real-time, they will have previously defined the locations that will trigger those actions.
 When someone enters that pre-defined area, they’ll receive the content or campaign at that moment.

-In order to deliver ads and content based upon previously collected location data, companies must match the latitude/longitude (lat/long) data to a point-of-interest (POI), like a grocery store, restaurant, or a car dealership.
+In order to deliver ads and content based upon previously collected location data, companies must match the latitude/longitude (lat/long) data to a point-of-interest (POI), like a grocery store, restaurant, or car dealership.
 Advertisers are now able to build audiences made up of people who visit the locations they care about most.
-Once they’ve created those audiences, they build campaigns and reach their audience throughout the digital advertising ecosystem, including social media, Google and other networks.
+Once they’ve created those audiences, they build campaigns and reach their audience throughout the digital advertising ecosystem, including social media, Google, and other networks.

 Using location data always requires opted-in data in order to maintain privacy compliance.
 Companies that create location-based audiences and analytics also aggregate the data to protect privacy.
 Marketers are interested in marketing to large groups that share similar characteristics and have no interest in marketing to an audience of one, nor tracking specific individuals.